alisenn/case/README.md

   - Use LangChain's `ConversationBufferMemory` or `RedisChatMessageHistory` to maintain context
   - Pass message history to LLM calls so agents can reference previous turns
   - Consider TTL for sessions to manage memory/storage

+## Live Demo

+The system is currently running locally and exposed via ngrok tunnel:

+**API Documentation (Swagger UI):** https://oversilent-cecile-latterly.ngrok-free.dev/docs

+> ⚠️ **Note:** This is not deployed to a production server.
+The application runs on a local machine and is temporarily exposed to the internet using [ngrok](https://ngrok.com/).
+Availability depends on the local machine being online and the ngrok session being active.